Flex those muscles readers, it’s time to check out the best beat em up games of the year!

 Lord knows there isn’t much else you can play on it!

-Cadillacs & Dinosaurs takes the 12th spot in this list of the best beat em up games of 2022.
+Cadillacs & Dinosaurs takes the 12th spot in this list of the best beat em up games!

 This concept is going to seem incredibly ridiculous to most people unless they’ve actually checked out the popular animated TV series previously.